-The approach set out in the Police and Crime Commissioner's Medium Term Financial Strategy (MTFS) 2017/18 to 2020/21 will deliver a balanced budget.
-The MTFS sets out how all four years will be financed and general reserves will be maintained at an estimated £9.300 million, which is greater than the minimum 2% (around £5.000 million) set out in the Reserve Strategy.
+The approach set out in the Police and Crime Commissioner's MTFS will deliver a balanced budget.
+The MTFS sets out how all four years will be financed and general reserves will be maintained at an estimated \pounds 8.200 million, which is greater than the minimum 2% (around \pounds 5.500 million) set out in the Reserve Strategy.